ribasco/async-gamequery-lib/README.md

   - Makes use of native transports (if available) for increased performance (e.g. [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html), [kqueue](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/kqueue.2.html)).
 Java's NIO is used by default.
 - Highly Configurable.
 Clients can be configured to satisfy your requirements (e.g. providing a custom executor, adjusting rate limit parameters, selecting connection pool strategy etc)
 - Transactions are [Failsafe](https://failsafe.dev/) (except web api).
 Resilience [policies](https://failsafe.dev/policies/) have been implemented to guarantee the delivery and receipt of queries.
 Below are the policies available by default.
-  - **Retry Policy:** A failed query is re-attempted until a response has either been received or the maximum number attempts has been reached.
+  - **[Retry Policy](https://failsafe.dev/retry/):** A failed query is re-attempted until a response has either been received or the maximum number attempts has been reached.
-  - **Rate Limiter Policy:** This prevents overloading the servers by sending requests too fast causing the requests to timeout due to rate limits being exceeded.
+  - **[Rate Limiter Policy](https://failsafe.dev/rate-limiter/):** This prevents overloading the servers by sending requests too fast causing the requests to timeout due to rate limits being exceeded.
-  - **Circuit Breaker Policy:** When certain number of failures reach the threshold, the library will transition to an "OPEN" state and temporarily reject new requests to prevent overload.
+  - **[Circuit Breaker Policy](https://failsafe.dev/circuit-breaker/):** When certain number of failures reach the threshold, the library will transition to an "OPEN" state, temporarily rejecting new requests.

-Usage
+Sample Usage
 -------------

 For more examples, please refer to the [site docs](http://ribasco.github.io/async-gamequery-lib/).